 Pilots not associated with an EAA chapter will be issued a credit letter as in past years.
 Individual pilots can use the credits to help send a child to the EAA Air Academy, or return the credits to EAA.
 Please note that individual pilots cannot participate directly in the cash reimbursement program.
 However, individual pilots may donate their credits to an EAA chapter to support that chapter’s activities.

 Please note all credits expire on 12/31/2020.
 Expenses must be incurred before 12/31/2020 to be eligible for reimbursement.
 Reimbursement forms must be returned to the Young Eagles office no later than 1/15/2021.

 - Future years

-We sincerely thank the many individuals and companies who stepped forward to donate the funds that are helping to expand the Young Eagles credit program.
-In so doing, they have helped EAA Chapters and members foster and promote aviation among young people.
+We sincerely thank the many individuals and companies who stepped forward to donate the funds that are helping to expand the EAA Young Eagles credit program.
+In so doing, they have helped EAA chapters and members foster and promote aviation among young people.